TonyPhipps/SIEM/Preparation.md

 # Existing Security Policies and Other Documentation

 - Asset Inventory (Hardware and Software)
-- Network Architecture
+- Network Architecture Diagrams
-- Authorized Users and Groups
-- Account and Device Naming Conventions
+- Assessment, Authorization, and Monitoring Policy
-- Disaster Recovery Plan
-- Business Continuity Plan
-- Change Management Process
+- Configuration Management Policy
+- Awareness and Training Policy
+- Access Control Policy
+- Identification and Authentication Policy
+- Contingency Planning Policy
+- System and Information Integrity Policy
+- Incident Response Policy
-- Acceptable Use Policy
+- Media Protection Policy
-- Data Classification and Protection
+- Physical and Environmental Protection Policy

-# Temporal Documentation
-- Vulnerability Scan Reports
+- Personnel Security Policy
+- PII Policy
+- System and Services Acquisition Policy

 # Logging

 - [Logging Priorities and Considerations](/Logging.md)
 - What log sources are available immediately?
 - What log sources can we work on down the road?